 If you are obtaining a loan, you will be required by your lender to purchase insurance for the value of the property.
 You may be able to save hundreds of dollars a year on homeowners insurance by shopping around for insurance.
 You can also save money with these tips.

 Once all of the above is complete and all funds are in escrow, the title company will release the file to record at the County Recorder the following day.
-Title is transferred at the moment of the recording and you will hear from us as soon as confirmed.
+The title is transferred at the moment of the recording and you will hear from us as soon as confirmed.

 We will provide a list of useful numbers for the activation of home services and utilities after the closing occurs.